 Web Accessibility and Usability Testing

 To ensure that University websites are designed with consideration for the different types of internet connections available and user groups, web developers are responsible for testing their websites for accessibility and usability.
-The Web Communications Office has a test station equipped with a screen reader that is available for departments to test accessibility.
-For questions about web accessibility, please contact Web Communications at email@example.com or (405) 325-0058.
+The Marketing and Communications office has a test station equipped with a screen reader that is available for departments to test accessibility.
+For questions about web accessibility, please contact Marketing and Communications at email@example.com.

 Disability Resource Center